diamirio/backend-nx-skeleton/packages/nestjs-graphql-typeorm-dataloader/README.md

 # Further Process Data

-Since this will resolve value and use the `next` function to forwart it, you can later process the data utilizing a `field-resolver`.
+Since this will resolve value and use the `next` function to forward it, you can later process the data utilizing a `field-resolver`.

 ---